Rise of the forsaken relics: connecting present-day stellar streams and phase-mixed galaxies to the Epoch of Reionization: Stellar Mass Functions and Ultraviolet Luminosity Functions at High-Redshifts

 Figure \ref{fig:4} compares the differential SMFs (top panel) and UVLFs (bottom panel) of the proto-MW/LG (black) at $z = 7$ with the ones constructed from the progenitors of present-day satellite galaxies (red), stellar streams (blue), phase-mixed galaxies (green), and field galaxies (yellow).
 The solid lines show reconstructions from the full set of progenitors and the dashed lines show reconstructions obtained using a simple model for the detectability of present-day substructures with the LSST (section \ref{sec:detectability}).
 We show results for the isolated suite and the paired suite in the left and right panels, respectively.
-The comparison between the two panels illustrates how effective the near-far technique is when applied to each of the MW and the LG alone.
+The comparison between the two panels illustrates how well the reconstructed SMFs/UVLFs from each classification compare with the proto-MW/LG SMF/UVLF, when the near-far technique is applied to each of the MW and the LG alone.
 The curves show the median across all of the simulations in the respective galaxy suite.
-To highlight differences between classifications, the SMFs/UVLFs are computed in the \textit{all progenitors} scenario rather than the \emph{fossil record} scenario.
+To highlight differences between classifications, the SMFs/UVLFs are computed in the \textit{all-progenitors} scenario rather than the \emph{fossil-record} scenario.